smartnuance/blog/src/data/blog/golang-error-handling/index.md

 ---
+category: 'blog'
 title: Fix Golang's error handling
-draft: true
-date: 2020-09-03T21:41:18-04:00
+date: '2020-09-03'
-description:
-  Golang's error handling is not (yet) fixed, but my prefered solution is in reach.
+description: Golang's error handling is not (yet) fixed, but my prefered solution is in reach.
 tags: [Golang, Coding]
+published: false
 ---

 Error handling is hard.
 Golang takes a refreshing approach by making everything _explicit_.
 Sounds cumbersome, is cumbersome and the one simple but powerful error handling concept has to be invented still.
 Maybe by you, after you read this article.

 ## Error handling by throwing Exceptions